programminghistorian/jekyll/lessons/code-reuse-and-modularity.md

 programs into *Modules*, in order to keep everything concise and easier to debug.
 Being able to remove a single dysfunctional module can save time and effort.

-## Python Version

-This lesson was written using Python v.
-2.x.
-Code may not be compatible with newer versions of Python. '[Python Introduction and Installation](/lessons/introduction-and-installation)' provides instructions for how you can install Python 2.x alongside newer versions.

 ### Functions